This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • Chicken loves citrus, so inserting a lemon or an orange in the cavity will infuse your chicken from the inside.

-• Chicken loves herbs, any herbs you can think of will be better than no herbs.
+• Chicken loves herbs, and any herbs you can think of will be better than no herbs.
 My personal favourites are rosemary and thyme.
 These woodsy herbs endure the high heat of the oven quite well without turning into a crisp and do a beautiful job of flavouring your chicken.

 • Chicken loves garlic but you need to be smart about using it in the oven.
 If you crush it and rub your chicken all over, it will simply burn and turn bitter.
 I usually put little slits into the chicken and insert garlic slices into them.
 This way the chicken will be infused with the garlic from the inside.

-Recipe tips and tricks
+Recipe Tips and Notes

 • Take care of the chicken skin.
 We all love that golden, crispy skin that covers a roast chicken, right?
 The secret to achieving it is by rubbing the skin with flaky sea salt.
 The salt will draw the moisture out and leave the skin paper-thin and crisp!